Eronmmer/twitter-clone-api/readme.md

 - Authentication/Authorization
 - Users can create, edit, like, retweet and quote tweets.
 - Users can follow, unfollow, mute, block, unblock, turn on and off notifications of users.
+- Users can change, remove profile and cover photo
+- Users get updated tweets on their TL based on who they follow and those whose tweets their followings interact with
 - Others coming ⚡

 ## Usage